-Numerous emails are sent to us monthly via our Contact page and not a single one has been taken as anything but spam.
+Numerous emails are sent to us monthly via our Contact page and not a single one has been perceived as anything but spam by me.
 Here are our three small but feisty tips how to avoid looking like a spammer.
-Ignore them at your own peril!
+Ignore these red flags at your own peril!

 This is the first red flag.
-If you’re using a free email address such as GMail or Yahoo, it doesn’t point to a domain of your own.
+If you are using a free email address such as Gmail or Yahoo, it doesn’t point to a domain of your own.
 What serious business owner has no website with corresponding email addresses today?

-It’s easy enough to set up and quick enough (around 15-30 minutes) that it doesn’t cost a small farm in case you must hire a professional to help you.
+It is easy enough to set up, and relatively quick as well (around 15-30 minutes) that it doesn’t cost a small farm, in case you must hire a professional to help you.

 Regardless of service pitched, not once has the message been tailored according to the recipient’s website.
-It’s the same mindlessly copy-pasted nonsense that in no way insinuates the sender has spent time getting to know us and whether we actually need their help.
+It is the same mindlessly copy-pasted nonsense that in no way insinuates the sender has spent time getting to know us, and whether we actually need their help.
 Show some respect when asking for another’s time.
 You want our money?
 Prove yourself.

 And we should pay you for link building?
 Lol.
 No thanks.